+Extension Mathematics

-Extension Mathematics (Please note this is an elective class)
+(Please note this is dependent on results, determined by the Maths Head of Department)

 The Year 10 Extension Mathematics course at Dakabin SHS is aligned to the Australian Curriculum and is developed to prepare students for Senior Mathematics subjects.
 These subjects include General Mathematics, Mathematical Methods and Specialist Mathematics.
-NB: Extension Mathematics is a separate subject to General Mathematics, and for a student to study Extension Mathematics, they must also study General Mathematics.